john-azzaro/Study-Create-React-App/README.md

 <dl>
 <dd>

+## Run "npm run build" to bundle app for production.
 The build command prepares your application for production deployment.
 When you run the build, it correctly bundles the React application into static files for production mode and optimizes the build for the best performance.
 The build is minified and the filenames include the hashes and is ready to be deployed to a server.
 To use the build command, run the following at the command line:
 ```
   $ npm run build